josephus-mupanda/josephus-mupanda/README.md

 - 🔭 I’m currently working on SafeHarvest QA and the Group Contributions & Savings project using Flutter and Spring Boot.
 - 🌱 I’m currently learning advanced Spring Boot and Flutter.
 - 👯 I’m looking to collaborate on innovative tech solutions.
-- 💬 Ask me about electronics, Java, Spring Boot, and more.
+- 💬 Ask me about electronics, Java, Spring Boot, Flutter, Embedded systems and more.
 - 📫 How to reach me: josephusmupanda48@gmail.com
 - ⚡ Fun fact: I love to explore new technologies and solve complex problems.